hayakzan/MLP-notation-generator/README.md

 # MLP-notation-generator
-A custom music notation generator written in Python.
+A custom music notation generator.
 Used for a larger project of generating symbolic music with a MLP network.